hernantz/blog/content/some-reviews-part-2.md

 why it took so long for the villains gang to kill the captors.
 And the other one being why did the hangman play his role so well, even when he tried to stop major Warren to kill the old general.
+Also when John Ruth gets poisoned and starts hitting his captive, the gang members do nothing, even seeing that the girls life was in danger.
 It would have been more realistic if the hangman and the general arrived after the gang (the french guy, the cowboy and Bob) murdered everyone, so the non-gang party outnumbered the villains 2 to 1.